-We support following the constitutional requirement and state statute that a majority of the members appointed by the Governor to the Board of Regents for the Oklahoma Agricultural and

-Mechanical Colleges shall be farmers who are actually engaged in farming and/or livestock growing as their principal business or occupation in earning a livelihood.
+We support following the constitutional requirement and state statute that a majority of the members appointed by the Governor to the Board of Regents for the Oklahoma Agricultural and Mechanical Colleges shall be farmers who are actually engaged in farming and/or livestock growing as their principal business or occupation in earning a livelihood.

 We oppose any new legislative or State Department of Education mandates without full funding for such mandates.

+CRIME

-CRIME We support the victim's rights to be strongly protected by law at the local, state or federal level.
+We support the victim's rights to be strongly protected by law at the local, state or federal level.

 We favor expediting the appeal process of convicted criminals.

 We recommend severe penalties and strict enforcement of laws governing all drivers, including juveniles under the influence of alcohol and drugs.
 We also recommend mandatory incarceration of transporters of illegal drugs, pending trial.

 We support changes in the juvenile justice system to provide adequate juvenile detention facilities with adequate counseling and rehabilitation programs.

+We support peaceful communities and the right to peacefully assemble.
+Those that breach legal standards should be appropriately punished.

 We call for greater emphasis on controlling alcohol and drug use.

 School officials and law enforcement officers in schools must be given adequate latitude to address disciplinary problems in schools.

 We encourage random drug testing of anyone responsible for the safety of others and support the crack-down on any abusive use of drugs, illegal or prescription.

 We encourage adequate funds be appropriated for the treatment and incarceration of drug users.

 Convicted narcotic dealers should be given maximum sentences with a "no parole" provision being added to the law.

-We oppose the sale of liquor by the drink.
+We support the county's option to regulate the sale of liquor.

 We support the Amber and Silver Alert System.

 We support the establishment of a rural crime unit.
 We prefer that such a unit be under the jurisdiction of the Oklahoma State Bureau of Investigation (OSBI) in cooperation with the Oklahoma Dept. of Agriculture, Food & Forestry (ODAFF) where applicable.

 We oppose attempts to consolidate civilian surveillance and intelligence, such as the OSBI and the FBI, under military control.

 We support the action of local, state and federal departments and agencies to combat terrorism, including any agrarian-related terrorism attack.

-Due to the threat posed by terrorists to the security and welfare of the United States, we
+Due to the threat posed by terrorists to the security and welfare of the United States, we support the actions taken through the Dept. of Homeland Security to require foreign students in the U.S. on student visas to show proof of enrollment and academic participation.

-1 support the actions taken through the Dept. of Homeland Security to require foreign students in 2 the U.S. on student visas to show proof of enrollment and academic participation.
-3 4 We support increasing penalties for acts of agricultural terrorism.
-5 6 We urge support for local, state and federal law enforcement agencies.
-7 8 We support additional efforts to protect our federal borders from the growing and/or import 9 of illegal drugs and potential terrorist activity.
-10 11 We support the use of trained dogs for drug detection.
-12 13 We recommend that current laws be rewritten and strengthened concerning child abuse and 14 sexual crimes against children so that children will be better protected.
-We favor providing law 15 enforcement agencies with the resources needed to apprehend, prosecute and monitor sex 16 offenders.
-17 18 Parents and minors should be held legally and financially responsible for all costs and 19 damages incurred by a minor's criminal activities.
-20 21 22 personal property.
-23 type programs and cooperate with local law enforcement agencies for identification of all
+We support increasing penalties for acts of agricultural terrorism.

+We urge support for local, state and federal law enforcement agencies.

+We support additional efforts to protect our federal borders from the growing and/or import of illegal drugs and potential terrorist activity.

+We support the use of trained dogs for drug detection.

+We recommend that current laws be rewritten and strengthened concerning child abuse and sexual crimes against children so that children will be better protected.
+We favor providing law enforcement agencies with the resources needed to apprehend, prosecute and monitor sex offenders.

+Parents and minors should be held legally and financially responsible for all costs and damages incurred by a minor's criminal activities.

-We urge our members to join and/or organize their communities into neighborhood watch-
+We urge our members to join and/or organize their communities into neighborhood watchtype programs and cooperate with local law enforcement agencies for identification of all personal property.